cyberark/White-Phoenix/README.md

 This tool is meant to be a decryptor for files encrypted by BlackCat Ransomware

 Usage:
-    python3 main.py [-h] -f FILE -o FOLDER
+    python3 main.py [-h] -f/--file FILE -o/--output FOLDER -t/--type FILETYPE

-    -f : path to the encrypted file
+    -f/--file : path to the encrypted file
-    -o : path to folder to save the content extracted from the file
+    -o/--output : path to folder to save the content extracted from the file -t/--type : type of encrypted file